- Date : 26/06/2020

 Related: The journey of demonetization

-1540-45 – Sher Shah Suri’s five-year reign is significant in the history of Indian currency.
+1540-45 – Sher Shah Suri’s five-year reign is significant in the history of Indian money.
 He introduced a new consolidated currency in the country, which withstood changes in reign and survived even up till the early days of British rule.
-Suri issued silver coins that weighed around 11 grams and named them ‘Rupiya’.
+Coins issued by Suri were made of silver and weighed around 11 grams.
+He named them ‘Rupiya’.

 Mughal Era – The Mughal era silver coins were called Tankas or Shahrukhis and assumed different imprints as the rulers changed.
 Parallel to these, however, Sher Shah Suri’s Rupiya legacy continued.
 Shahrukhis always had Islamic calligraphy imprints and were made of silver, except for the copper coins minted during the reign of Humayun and Akbar.

-1770-1832 – Paper money saw the light of day for the first time in India under the aegis of early financial institutions like Bank of Hindostan, General Bank of Bengal and Bihar, and the Bengal Bank.
+1770-1832 – India adopted paper money for the first time in India under early financial institutions like Bank of Hindostan, General Bank of Bengal and Bihar, and the Bengal Bank.
 It was a time when both semi-government and private banks could issue currency notes.
 Financial instruments like hundis, shares, and bonds also started appearing in the Indian money market.

-1935 – The Reserve Bank of India was established and empowered to issue money for the Government of India, an arrangement that exists to this day.
-The first note issued by the RBI was a five-rupee note with the portrait of King George VI.
+1935 – The Reserve Bank of India was established as the central bank and empowered to issue money for the Government of India, an arrangement that exists to this day.

 1947-50 – With independence, the Lion Capital of Sarnath was introduced as the national emblem, which replaced portraits of British monarchs.
 The first post-independence currency was the one-rupee note.